Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 Drinkstone Mars

-He was a littermate of Pons, and they often won the brace class together.
-He won the points at the Labrador Retriever Club Inc. annual specialty show in 1934.
-He also won in field trials.
+Pons and Mars were littermates and won the brace class together.
+Mars won the points toward his show championship at the Labrador Retriever Club Inc. specialty show in 1934.
+And as a dual purpose Labrador, he also won in field trials.

 Drinkstone Mars of Wingan